-In January 2017, the Reclamation Authority, to prepare for the commencement of the development of the 157 Acre Site, entered into a series of agreements that ultimately transferred the responsibility for landfill closure and post-closure costs related to the former Cal Compact Landfill which had been operating on the 157-acre site.
+In January 2017, the Reclamation Authority, to prepare for the commencement of the development of the 157 Acre Site, entered into a series of agreements that ultimately transferred the responsibility for landfill closure and post-closure costs related to the former Cal Compact Landfill from the previous environmental firm operating the site under a "risk transfer" contract, Tetra Tech, to the Reclamation Authority.
 As a result, the Reclamation Authority has the commitments described below.